Reviving the AuDHD Sexless Marriage: Practical Strategies for Couples

 Support Services

-Educational accommodations and work/vocational support are essential for individuals with AuADHD, as they can facilitate their school and workplace success.
-Tailored support services can help individuals with AuADHD to enhance their academic and job performance, increase autonomy, and improve their overall quality of life.
+Educational accommodations and work/vocational support are essential for individuals with AuDHD, as they can facilitate their school and workplace success.
+Tailored support services can help individuals with AuDHD to enhance their academic and job performance, increase autonomy, and improve their overall quality of life.

 Complications and Co-occurring Conditions

-These co-occurring conditions can complicate the diagnosis and treatment of AuADHD, making it essential for healthcare providers to conduct comprehensive evaluations.
+These co-occurring conditions can complicate the diagnosis and treatment of AuDHD, making it essential for healthcare providers to conduct comprehensive evaluations.

 Co-Occurring Mental Disorders